Chan-Dru/ruby/README.md

 # ruby
-Function accepts a parameter and Generates "Name Number".
+Function accepts name as parameter and return a string in the format "Name Number", where number is between 6 and 15.